UBC-MDS/beijing_air_quality_analysis/src/Beijing_air_quality_EDA.md

 ![](Beijing_air_quality_EDA_files/figure-gfm/year%20figure-1.png)<!-- -->

 Figure 1.
-Yearly Summary Line Plot of PM2.5 Measurements
+Yearly Summary Line Plot of PM2.5 Measurements, illustrating the evolution of PM2.5 mean PM2.5 measurements (in green) as well as minimum and maximum PM2.5 measurements (in blue and red) between 2013 and 2017 (inclusive).
+This figure demonstrates the relatively modest mean measurement in relation to maximum values observed, and the relatively larger variability of maximum measurement observations.

 As seen from **Figure 1** above, the variation in the **max** PM2.5 measurements across the years is the most obvious comparing to the